 The City of Amarillo is proud of its professional and progressive Police Department.
 The Amarillo Police Department provides police services to the citizens of Amarillo through both traditional police patrol and response and the use of specialized units and programs.
 The Police Department strives to be an effective and visible asset in protecting and serving the citizens of Amarillo.

 In September, 2017, the Texas Police Chief's Association (TPCA) announced that it had for the third time (previously in 2009 and 2013) inspected the Department's operations and facilities and again determined that the APD was operating in compliance with their Best Practices Recognition Program standards.
 This program helps ensure that the department continues to provide high quality, modern police service.

-Academy Information and Training Calendar
+Academy Training Calendar